PONDICHERRY (PUDUCHERRY) TOURISM | TOURIST PLACES TO VISIT & TOUR PACKAGES

 State: Pondicherry | District: Pondicherry

 At a distance of 170 km from Chennai, 204 km from Trichy, 233 km from Tirupati, 335 km from Madurai, 639 km from Trivandrum, 578 km from Kanyakumari, 96 km from Mahabalipuram, 368 km from Bangalore and 564 km from Kochi, Pondicherry or Puducherry is a city and capital of the Union Territory of Pondicherry and is one of the most popular tourist destinations in South India.
-It is among top weekend getaways from Chennai & Bangalore for a two day visit.
+It is among top 2 day trip from Bangalore and Chennai.
 Pondicherry is located along the Coromandel Coast of Bay of Bengal.

 The Union Territory of Puducherry comprises of four coastal regions namely Puducherry, Karaikal, Mahe and Yanam.
 Puducherry and Karaikal are situated on the East Coast of Tamil Nadu, Yanam in Andhra Pradesh and Mahe on the West Coast in Kerala.